mellaurie/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/04.conferencing/06.managing-videos/docs.md

 - Choose a thumbnail (optional)
 - Once the file has uploaded and has been processed, click 'Publish'.
 - For now, don't change the permissions or options.

+!!!!
+Videos that you upload to channels that are in a private group will only be accessible to members of that group.

 ![alt-text](stream-5.png "Video Details")